xyzzhangfan/xyzzhangfan.github.io_old/_posts/2021-4-3-Solving-IEEE-PDF-eXpress-font-not-embedded.md

 ---
 layout:     post
-title:      How to solve the error "Errors: Font Helvetica,  Times-Roman is not embedded " in IEEE PDF eXpress
+title:      How to solve the error "Errors Font Helvetica, Times-Roman is not embedded" in IEEE PDF eXpress
 subtitle:   Solving with Adobe acrobat
 date:       2021-04-03
 author:     xyzzhangfan